 Hear about our latest designs and upcoming events.

 Each of the 4Cs has a “top” grade that certifies excellent quality and high value.
 However, certain grades matter more depending on a diamond’s shape, what kind of design it will be featured in, and other factors such as the metal color it will be set in.
 So balance the best diamond grades with your specific needs to find the diamond that’s right for you.

-- The best grade for diamond cut is “excellent” on the GIA scale.
+- The best grade for diamond cut is “excellent.”
 For Round Brilliant VRAI created diamonds, VRAI uses “Ideal + Hearts” for its best cut grade.

 - The best grade for diamond color is “D.”

-- The best grade for clarity is “flawless.”
+- The best grade for clarity is “VVS” (Very, Very Small Inclusions).

-- There is no “best” grade for carat weight, but VRAI created diamonds up to 7 carats are available depending on the shape.
+- There is no “best” grade for carat weight, but VRAI created diamond are available in larger stones depending on the shape.